niels-lubbes/moebius_aut/README.md

                 x8 |--> x8 + I*x7,  x7 |--> x8 - I*x7,
                 x2 |--> x2 + I*x4,  x4 |--> x2 - I*x4

-We obtain a parametrization of a toric projection of the double Segre surface by omitting monomials from the the above parametrization.

 For example we obtain a parametrization of a smooth Del Pezzo surface of degree 6, if we set `involution='rotate'` and compose the parametrization of the double Segre surface with the linear projection